Monte Carlo Variance Reduction Research & Code Developing & Nuclear Engineering

 - The same as above model but the construction has an air-filled perforation of 100 cm radius on 2500 cm height above the cask bottom (total running time - 12.7 hours).

-Below, the results of the neutron-gamma and gamma problems computations are performed (see details in [3]).
+Below, the results of the neutron-gamma and gamma problems computations are presented (see details in [3]).

 Neutron results